 I Will Arise and Go to Jesus

-Come Ye Sinners, also known as I Will Arise and Go to Jesus, is a beautiful hymn with a melody from "Southern Harmony."
+Come Ye Sinners, also known as I Will Arise and Go to Jesus, is a beautiful hymn with a melody from William Walker's "Southern Harmony."

-This beautiful old tune is found in the collection "Southern Harmony."
-Known as "Restoration," the melody can be found with different lyrics.
+This beautiful old tune from "Southern Harmony" is known as "Restoration."
+This melody can be found with different lyrics.

 Download free sheet music Come Ye Sinners in the key of Bm, low

 Download free hymn in the key of Bm, high

 Download free sheet music in the key of Dm

 Download I Will Arise in the key of Em